apache/cordova-ios/README.md

 A. You must delete the *~ipad.png images from **Capture.bundle** if they want to build an iPhone only app and have captureAudio() display properly on an iPad.
 This additional fix is just for iPad running iOS 3.2 - if the requested *~ipad.png is not available it returns the iPhone sized image.

+**13. I get this linker error: "ld: warning: ignoring file libPhoneGap.a, file was built for archive which is not the architecture being linked (armv7)"**

+A. In your project's Build Settings, set **"Build for Active Architecture Only"** to **NO**.
+This has been fixed in PhoneGap 1.2 for newly created projects.
+This is usually because Xcode 4 will only build for armv7 by default, and not armv6.

 BUGS?
 -----